Savoring those proverbial 10,000 hours.* Below are the first four prompts for Inktober.

 There’s an emphasis on “deliberate practice.”
 Meaning the more efficient you are in your studies, the further you will progress in the same amount of time.

 There’s a Ted Talk that comes to mind: The Habits of Effective Artists by Andrew Price.
-He mentions Mozart and Beethoven and how the greater volume of works one produced in a five year period the greater the odds of one creating a “hit.”
-Volume matters… as opposed to getting hung up on making each and every work “perfect.”
-You have to be aware of whether or not the practice of a skill is helping you develop that skill.
+He mentions Mozart and Beethoven and how the greater volume of works each produced in a five year period, the greater the odds of one creating a “hit.”
+Instead of spending so much time one one work, from which you’ve learned nearly all you can from the process of creating that one work, you should allow yourself to move on to another work, for the sake of expediting the development of one’s skills.

-I guess this is really for myself.
-I may be getting ahead of myself in some of the works I’ve been trying to complete.
-It’s humbling.
-But it may be as simple as developing a better eye for perspective.
+Personally, I may be getting ahead of myself in some of the works I’ve been trying to complete.
+It’s humbling, but it may be as simple as developing a better eye for perspective.